-After that, Aj got involved in numerous other projects, including a radio show and an original podcast called Black Voice, bringing awareness of very important subjects within society, popular culture, entertainment, politics, and more.
+After that, Aj got involved in numerous other projects, including a radio show and an original podcast called Black Voice, bringing awareness to very important subjects within society, popular culture, entertainment, politics, and more.

-Collecting achievements in the music industry, she has just released a new single called Sugar Cane, which is a conscious hip hop track accompanied with a piece of conceptual music video celebrating the power of family lineage & the matriarch.
+Collecting achievements in the music industry, she has just released a new single called Sugar Cane, which is a conscious hip hop track accompanied by a piece of conceptual music video celebrating the power of family lineage & the matriarch.

 AJ closes our Radar session this week, be sure to follow us on socials and stay tuned and up to date!